-Spring is in the air.
-As you plan your Spring 2024 course schedule, check out our list of classes that we're most excited about this term:
+It's still spring, but it's already time to think about Fall 2024 course registration.
+As you plan your schedule, check out our list of classes that we're most excited about this term:

 In-person